MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/portal-hosted.md

 # Dynamics 365 Portal hosted

-Before you start hosting custom event portal, complete the actions mentioned int the [Prerequisites](event-management-web-application.md) topic.
+Before you start hosting custom event portal, complete the actions mentioned in the [Prerequisites](event-management-web-application.md) topic.
 The custom event portal comes as a Dynamics 365 Portal hosted web application when you install the Event Management solution.

 The frontend part of the application is bundled into two resource files that are stored as Dynamics 365 Portal [web files](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/web-files), and the main single page application entry-point is stored as Dynamics 365 Portal [web template](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/store-content-web-templates).

-Although, the frontend definition is hosted on Dynamics 365 Portal, you can still fully customize it.
-The backend part of the web application is not customizable since the **REST API** endpoints are hosted on Dynamics 365 Portal as a set of [web pages](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/web-page), and the code containing the business logic behind it resides in Event Management plugins which is not customizable.
+Although the frontend definition is hosted on Dynamics 365 Portal, you can still fully customize it.
+The backend part of the web application is not customizable since the **REST API** endpoints are hosted on Dynamics 365 Portal as a set of [web pages](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/portals/web-page), and the code containing the business logic behind it resides in Event Management plugins which are not customizable.

 ![Portal Hosted](../media/portal-hosted.png "Portal Hosted")